 PAYMENT & CANCELLATION:

-$125/session and sliding scale for youth (sessions with youth are shorter)
+Sliding scale for youth (sessions with youth are shorter)

 Please call, email, or text at least 24 hours in advance to cancel or reschedule an appointment.
 The full session fee will be charged for missed appointments or appointments canceled with fewer than 24 hours notice.